Steps to Effective Project Cost Management

 Generally sold as a block, this type of project involves a fixed pricefor a precise expected result.

-The risk is that production will exceed sales.
+The risk is that the production carried out will be higher than the amount sold.
 This type of project therefore requires meticulous preparation and strong anticipation skills.

-This type of project takes into account production billing.
-The risk here is of having to deal with a lot of customer relations, and of having to offer unbilled working days in order to maintain relations.
+This type of project takes into account production invoicing.
+The risk here is to deal with a lot of customer relations and to have to offer unbilled working days in order to maintain relationships.

 -